sa-mw-dach/manuela/docs/module-code-change.md

 ## Demo Preparation

 If you want to demonstrate CRW, a workspace must be setup and prepared.
 If you have a lot of time for the demo, you could do the prep in the demo to explain and show the stuff.

+You will probably want to run through the ci-cd demo right after this module.
+Be sure to review [its preparation](module-ci-cd-pipeline.md#Demo-preparation) steps as well.

 ### Code Change Prep